 Since 2012, the federal government has recognized that contraception is a key preventive health care service that, under the Patient Protection and Affordable Care Act (the "ACA"), insurers must cover for women with no cost-sharing (the "Contraceptive Coverage Benefit").
 On November 15, 2018, however, the U.S. Department of Health and Human Services ("HHS") promulgated a pair of rules (the "Expanded Exemptions") that dramatically added new exemptions to the requirement that insurers provide no-cost coverage for the full panoply of FDA-approved contraceptive methods.
-Specifically, the exemptions would allow broad categories of employers to opt out of the Contraceptive Coverage Benefit, in whole or in part.2 As this Court recognized when it granted a preliminary injunction,3 the Expanded Exemptions threaten to deprive large numbers of individuals of essential access to no-cost preventive health care guaranteed by the ACA.
+Specifically, the exemptions would allow broad categories of employers to opt out of the Contraceptive Coverage Benefit, in whole or in part.2 These Expanded Exemptions threaten to deprive large numbers of women of essential access to no-cost preventive health care guaranteed by the ACA, and have been enjoined by two separate courts pending the outcome of legal challenges.